miry/samples/godnsproxy/README.md

 It seems again extra constant `00 4c` for TCP.
 Decided just cut 2 bytes.
 It represents in this case the length of message.

+## FAQ

+* Imagine this proxy being deployed in an infrastructure.
+What would be the security concerns you would raise?
+  1. Is there request logging enabled?
+  1. What is current open ports?
+  1. Check the firewall rules for incoming traffic.
+  1. Depends where the cluster is located need to check security groups or router firewall rules.
+  1. Is there traffic logging application running?

+* How would you integrate that solution in a distributed, microservices-oriented and containerized architecture?

+  Depends on customer requiremenets, there are several strategies to deploy applications.
+  1. If the proxy used by browsers or real users: Deploy application to the cluster.
+     Setup ingress network load balancer in front of the application.
+Deploy at least 3 instances and setup autoscalng.
+  1. If the proxy used by other application in cluster and the number of request is small or there is a fallback solution if the proxy down.
+     Deploy multiple instances to a cluster.
+Setup internal load balancer(service).
+Update container to have DNS server as internal proxy ip address.
+  1. If the proxy used by every application in a cluster.
+Deploy proxy to each machine.
+Update resolve.conf to use localhost port for resolving hostnames.
+  1. It is possible to use DNS cache proxy tools like dnsmasq or unbound infront of each proxy instance.

+* What other improvements do you think would be interesting to add to the project?
+  1. Implement a cache mechanism for better latency
+  1. Improve performance with connection pool and create connection with keep alive